Eomys/MoSQITo/documentation/loudness-stationary.md

 The test signal n°1 (annex B2 of the standard) provides third octave levels to be used as input for stationary loudness calculation.
 A step by step description of how to use MoSQITo to calculate the loudness and the specific loudness from this input is given in [tutorial n°1](../tutorials/tuto1_Loudness-zwicker-from-3oct.ipynb).

-The test signal n°2 to 5 (annex B3 of the standard) provides .wav files to be used as input for stationary loudness calculation.
+The test signals n°2 to 5 (annex B3 of the standard) provides .wav files to be used as input for stationary loudness calculation.
 A step by step description of how to use MoSQITo to calculate the loudness and the specific loudness from signal n°3 is given in [tutorial n°2](../tutorials/tuto2_Loudness-zwicker-from-wav.ipynb).

 The plots below compares the MoSQITo loudness calculations for all the tests signals to the compliance requirements of the standards.